 The best salespeople are always prospecting, that is, searching for new sales leads and scoping out new business.
 If your business is still struggling with getting a sales prospecting approach that produces results, you need to rework your strategy.

-Here are the top 20 sales prospecting tips from the pros:
+Here are the top 20 sales prospecting tips from the pros to help you maximize any lead generation strategy:

 Eric Pinto, CEO/Founder, Mackenzie Consulting Firm